 Every relationship has its share of rough patches.
 Then, how do you decide whether it is time to seek couples therapy?
 Considering seeking professional help to heal your relationship can seem like a big step, mainly because it means acknowledging that there are problems beyond your control.

-Factors that determine the need for couples counselling
+Factors that determine the need for couples counseling

 Here is a lowdown on instances where you must not put off seeking help:

-- There are trust issues in the relationship.
+- Trust issues: There are trust issues in the relationship.
 In most cases, this can be traced back to a history of infidelity – emotional or sexual.
 A partner’s compulsive tendency to lie can also be to blame.
-Or a lack of transparency about money leading to financial troubles could be a factor.
+Or a lack of transparency about money leading to financial troubles could be a factor

-- Your arguments are becoming more frequent and severe.
-As a result, you and your partner feel like you’re walking on eggshells around each other.
+- Ineffective conflict resolution: Your arguments are becoming more frequent and severe.
+As a result, you and your partner feel like you’re walking on eggshells around each other

-- If you or your partner constantly feels ignored, misunderstood, or simply, unheard in the relationship, it points to a serious communication gap.
-Poor communication can lead to a host of issues in a relationship.
+- Poor communication: If you or your partner constantly feels ignored, misunderstood, or simply, unheard in the relationship, it points to a serious communication gap.
+Poor communication can lead to a host of issues in a relationship

-- You live with a nagging feeling that something is amiss in your relationship, yet can’t put a finger on it.
-Couples therapy can help you identify underlying issues or dysfunctional issues in a relationship and work on resolving them.
+- Feeling disconnected: You live with a nagging feeling that something is amiss in your relationship, yet can’t put a finger on it.
+Couples therapy can help you identify underlying issues or dysfunctional issues in a relationship and work on resolving them

-- If one or both partners start displaying dysfunctional tendencies during a conflict, then therapy is definitely worth considering.
-From silent treatment to lashing out, passive-aggressive tendencies and vengeful behavior, there are a lot of red flags that signal to dysfunctional ways of handling conflict.
+- Dysfunctionality: If one or both partners start displaying dysfunctional tendencies during a conflict, then therapy is definitely worth considering.
+From silent treatment to lashing out, passive-aggressive tendencies and vengeful behavior, there are a lot of red flags that signal to dysfunctional ways of handling conflict

 How is it done?

-The traditional ways of couples counselling have undergone a transformation, thanks to technological advancements and the growing reach of the internet.
-Today, these therapy sessions are done in two popular ways:
+The traditional ways of couples counseling have undergone a transformation, thanks to technological advancements and the growing reach of the internet.
+Today, you can access low-cost marriage counseling or couples therapy without even having to step foot in a counselor’s office.
+Therapy sessions are done in two popular ways:

-- Face-to-face counselling sessions: This is the good old-fashioned approach to counselling.
+- Face-to-face counseling sessions: This is the good old-fashioned approach to counseling.
 You find a licensed therapist in your vicinity, based on whether their expertise is in line with your requirements.
 Book a session, and attend scheduled therapy sessions with your significant other in person.

-- Online counselling sessions: A virtual extension of the traditional therapy approach, online counselling allows you to seek professional help without venturing out of your home.
+- Online counseling sessions: A virtual extension of the traditional therapy approach, affordable online couples counseling allows you to seek professional help without venturing out of your home.
 You can seek therapists online, and work with them via video calls, texts, chats or emails, depending on the platform they’re using.

 How Much is Couples Therapy?